 Ennis was discharged in April 1946 and the Phillies planned on giving him another season of experience in the minors, but as a war veteran he was allowed to stay with the parent club, so manager Ben Chapman inserted him in left field during their first trip west.
-Ennis smacked a bases-loaded double to beat Pittsburgh and hit two home runs at Wrigley Field, the first off Chicago Cubs ace Claude Passeau.
+During that trip, Ennis hit two home runs at Wrigley Field, the first off Chicago Cubs ace Claude Passeau.
 He was in the lineup to stay.
 Ennis was named to the 1946 All-Star team and finished the season with a .313 batting average, 17 home runs, and 73 runs batted in.
 He was named The Sporting News Rookie of the Year.
 He finished eighth on the National League Most Valuable Player ballot.

 Del suffered the “sophomore jinx” in 1947.
 His batting average (.275) and home run (12) totals were down, but after that, he became one of the top run producers in baseball, beginning with a 30-homer, 95-RBI season in 1948.
 From that point on his numbers were consistent with or even better than those of Mickey Mantle, Ted Williams, Willie Mays, Duke Snider, Gil Hodges, and Stan Musial.
 For the 10-year span from 1948 through 1957, Ennis batted in 1,075 runs – second only to Musial (1,120) over that period – while maintaining a batting average above .280 and belting, on average, 25 home runs per season.